KennyProgrammer/CTXEngine_CommunityInfo/.github/CreateApplicationTutorial.md

 The files must be included in the order shown above.
 Because the compiler checks the file first when compiling.
 Therefore, the application files and `Main.h` entry points are already available.

 Before implementing the constructor and other functions created in the `ExampleApp.h` you need to add the most important function to create and run the ExampleApp application.
-We go down to the bottom `ExampleApp.cpp` file and add the `CTXEngine::createApp()` function that will return `CTXEngine::Core::CoreApp*`.
+We go down to the bottom `ExampleApp.cpp` file and add the `CTXEngine::runCore()` function that will return `CTXEngine::Core::CoreApp*`.
 ```cpp
 ...